-A well-run wellness plan program should not focus on discounts, and should only provide discounts when necessary to remain competitive.
+A well-run care plan program should not focus on discounts, and should only provide discounts when necessary to remain competitive.
 Such discounts should be small and shouldn’t have a significant effect on production pay.

-If potential losses remain a concern, VCP suggests protecting your bottom line by tacking a small bad-debt percentage onto the price of your wellness plans.
+If potential losses remain a concern, VCP suggests protecting your bottom line by tacking a small bad-debt percentage onto the price of your care plans.
 Another option is to increase enrollment fees on plans where a lot of services are consumed upfront, such as puppy and kitten plans.
-In other types of plans, consider postponing consumption of big-ticket services until the pet owner has a record of making several months of payments.
+In other types of plans, consider postponing consumption of big-ticket services until the pet parent has a record of making several months of payments.

 As a strategy, a well-run care plan program can drive both practice and revenue growth.
 Care plan clients tend to more readily agree with their veterinarian’s recommendations and buy more add-on services, which typically aren’t discounted.